 However, a sexual addiction diagnosis is relatively controversial in the United States.
 In fact, it is excluded from the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) which is the diagnostic tool for mental illness in the US.
 However, it is included in the World Health Organization’s International Classification of Diseases (ICD-11) list as “sexual compulsion.”

-A sexual addiction diagnosis is complicated because sex is natural human behavior and it can be hard to discern the difference.
+A sexual addiction diagnosis is complicated because sex is natural human behavior, and it can be hard to discern the difference.
 That is why it is critical for anyone who may have this condition to receive care from a Certified Sex Addiction Therapist (CSAT).
-In order to earn a CSAT professionals must hold a master’s degree or higher in a mental health-related field including counseling, psychology, social work, or marriage and family counseling.
+To earn a CSAT, professionals must hold a master’s degree or higher in a mental health-related field, including counseling, psychology, social work, or marriage and family counseling.

-In addition to an advanced degree, mental healthcare professionals must also have at least five years of clinical experience in order to pursue a career as a CSAT.
-After the necessary education and experience have been attained, candidates can apply for CSAT certification.
-If approved, they will be required to complete a four-module training course that will prepare them for the intricacies of helping this specific population.
+In addition to an advanced degree, mental healthcare professionals must also have at least five years of clinical experience to pursue a career as a CSAT.
+After attaining the necessary education and experience, candidates can apply for CSAT certification.
+If approved, they will be required to complete a four-module training course to prepare them for the intricacies of helping this population.

 If working with clients who struggle with sexual addiction sounds interesting, continue reading to learn about state licensing requirements, career outlook, and top programs of study.